Oceanswave/lorgnette/README.md

 node . --username "myUser" --password "mySecretPass" --fullscreen
 ```

-Watch, in a window, the course on Video Studio Code, then, random Pluralsight videos until the sun implodes.
+Watch, in a window, the course on Visual Studio Code, then, random Pluralsight videos until the sun implodes.
 ```
-node . --username "myUser" --password "mySecretPass" --startAt video-studio-code
+node . --username "myUser" --password "mySecretPass" --startAt visual-studio-code
 ```

 Watch random Pluralsight courses in the search results for "SharePoint" until the sun burns out.